 Identify the Threats Worth Addressing

 Negative articles about your brand will inevitably be published from time to time, but not all bad press is worth addressing.
-Coverage that threatens your desired brand may be worthy of a response if published by a high-reach outlet or if it garners significant social sharing, as both factors could snowball into additional negative coverage or even result in a communications crisis.
-Social engagement is especially important, as sharing spreads articles across websites, amplifying their reach exponentially.
+Coverage may warrant a response if published by a high-reach outlet or if it garners significant social sharing, as both factors can snowball into additional mentions or amplified AI interpretation.

 Start Managing Your Reputation Today